anoma/devchain-container/README.md

 # building the container may take a while and requires network access
 # this default docker build command is fine if you just want to experiment with making transfers, etc.

-# REF is the git commit or tag you want to build anoma from
+# REF is the git commit or tag you want to build namada from
-# it must be at least anoma v0.7.1 or a later commit
+# it must be at least this version or a later commit
 # REF must also be compatible with the `network-config.toml` in this repo (until https://github.com/anoma/anoma/issues/1105 is done, at which point we could use some pre-provided network config template)
-export REF='v0.7.1'
+export REF='v0.9.0'

 # BASE_POINT is built before REF, it should preferably share code and crate dependencies with REF, to help with caching
-export BASE_POINT='v0.7.1'
+export BASE_POINT='v0.9.0'

 docker build \
     --build-arg BASE_POINT=${BASE_POINT} \